alii/alistair-blog/posts/serverless-oauth.md

 At this point, we can start our app

-If you open [http://localhost:3000](http://localhost:3000) in your browser, you will see the welcome to Next.js page and we can confirm that your Next.js setup is all working.
+If you open [http://localhost:3000](http://localhost:3000) in your browser you will see the welcome to Next.js page – if so, we can confirm that your Next.js setup is all working.

 ### Adding dependencies